 Development of a Public Infrastructure Signage Program for the City's watershed/stormwater system was started in 2020 and significant progress was made in developing preliminary sign layouts, determining sign messaging, and sizing.
-Unfortunately due to staffing constraints, the work was not finished in 2020, and an Adaptive Management date of December 2021 is being set to complete the work.
+Unfortunately, due to staffing constraints, the work was not finished in 2021, and an Adaptive Management date of December 2022 is being set to complete the work.

-Provide Signage at Stream Crossings or LIDA Infrastructure Facilities (Not Started)

-This work has not yet been started, the expected implementation timeline is December 2022.
+Provide Signage at Stream Crossings or LIDA Infrastructure Facilities (Not Started) This work has not yet been started, the expected implementation timeline is December

-Marking 50 Unmarked Catch Basins a Year with "No Dumping, Drains to Stream" Language (Ongoing)
+Make progress marking 50 unmarked catch basins a year with "No Dumping, Drains to Stream" type language.
+(Ongoing)